Gold Breakout Strategy (XAUUSD)

 - Buy is placed at the open of Candle D (entry)

-If Candle B or Candle C closes below SMA10, the setup is invalidated, **no trade.
+If Candle B or Candle C closes below SMA10, the setup is invalidated and there is no trade.

-Gold can move fast.
-That makes stop loss placement and position size non-negotiable.
+Gold can move fast, so stop-loss placement and position sizing are non-negotiable.

-If your stop distance becomes too large for your risk plan, reduce size or skip the trade.
-Never “force” a position size that breaks your rules.
+If the correct stop-loss distance becomes too large for your risk plan, reduce size or skip the trade.
+Never force a position size that breaks your rules.

 Related resources